The Qualifying Exam Process

 The typical process follows this timeline:

-- Reading list (at least 4 months before exam)
+- Reading list and Preliminary dissertation proposal (at least 4 months before exam)

 - Qualifying exam